Reporting Workflow

 Use reporting to choose the next workflow fix

-Once the numbers are visible, it becomes easier to see which operational bottleneck deserves the next project.
+Once the numbers are visible, it becomes easier to see which operational handoff deserves the next project.

 Good fit